-Template Identifier 32-726-17T Rev 1
+Template Identifier 32-726-17T R ev 1

-Document Identifier 229-T2208 Rev 1
+Document 555-RSR2023 R 4

+Identifier 333-K3K2U23 ev •

 Effective Date April 2022

-2.3 Definitions Definition Explanation Appointed contractor Means a contractor appointed by the Main contractor Baseline risk assessment (32-520) baseline operational risks refer to the health and safety risks associated with all standard processes and routine activities in the business Business unit (BU) (32-296) means any defined unit within the Eskom environment, operating as a business under a particular cost-centre number.
+Definition Explanation Appointed contractor Means a contractor appointed by the Main contractor Baseline risk assessment (32-520) baseline operational risks refer to the health and safety risks associated with all standard processes and routine activities in the business Business unit (BU) (32-296) means any defined unit within the Eskom environment, operating as a business under a particular cost-centre number.
 In the context of this document and in terms of health and safety, any reference to a BU includes a defined unit within any Eskom division and its subsidiaries Client (OHS Act) Eskom representative (Internal - Asset Owner), also referred to as the contract administrator/custodian or agent or project manager (as defined in the contract).
 He/she is the person responsible for ensuring that the works or services are executed in terms of the contract, as well as adherence to legislation pertaining to the contract.
 Competent person (OHS Act) means any person having the knowledge, training, experience, and qualifications, specific to the work or task being performed, provided that, where appropriate, qualifications and training are registered in terms of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995) Contractor (OHS Act) means an employer as defined in section 1 of the Act who performs contracted work and includes Main contractors Contract's Manager/End User Contract's Manager/End User Consultant means a person providing professional advice Controlled disclosure controlled disclosure to external parties (either enforced by law or discretionary) Duty of care to the environment (32-136) anybody who causes or has caused or may cause significant pollution or degradation of the environment must take reasonable measures to prevent such pollution or degradation from occurring, continuing, or recurring.
-If such harm to the environment is authorised by law or cannot reasonably be avoided or stopped, such person must minimise and rectify such pollution or degradation of the environment Employee (OHS Act) means, subject to the provisions of subsection (2), any person who is employed by or works for an employer and who receives or is entitled to receive any remuneration or who works under the direction or supervision of an employer or any other person Employer (OHS Act) means, subject to the provisions of subsection (2), any person who employs or provides work for any person and remunerates that person or expressly or tacitly undertakes to remunerate him/her, but excludes a TES (ex labour broker) as defined in section 1(1) of the Labour Relations Act 1956 (Act No. 28 of 1956)
+If such harm to the environment is authorised by law or cannot reasonably be avoided or stopped, such person must minimise and rectify such pollution or degradation of the environment Employee (OHS Act) means, subject to the provisions of subsection (2), any person who is employed by or works for an employer and who receives or is entitled to receive any remuneration or who works under the direction or supervision of an employer or any other person Employer (OHS Act) means, subject to the provisions of subsection (2), any person who employs or provides work for any person and remunerates that person or expressly or tacitly undertakes to remunerate him/her, but excludes a TES (ex labour broker) as defined in section 1(1) of the Labour Relations Act 1956 (Act No. 28 of 1956) Environment (32-94) means: a) the land, water, and atmosphere of the earth; b) micro-organisms and plant and animal life; and c) any part or combination of (a) and (b) and the interrelationships among and between them, and the physical, chemical, aesthetic, and cultural properties and conditions of the foregoing that influence human health and well-being naman noalar and non boning